-If you’re not accomplishing everything you want in your business or sales career, take a look at your to-do list.
-If you’re like most people, you’ll find it’s not the things that are on there that create the problems.
-It’s the things you haven’t been able to get rid of.
+If you have not yet achieved everything you want from your business or sales career, take a look at the unfinished business on your to-do list.
+If you’re like most people, you’ll find it’s not the things on your list that create the problems.
+Instead, it’s the things you can’t seem to get rid of.

 Many people in business are too busy for their own good, and most of us know it.
-Some people wear the term “busy” as a badge of honor, but I’m no longer one of those people.
+Some people wear the term “busy” as a badge of honor.
+But I’m no longer one of those people.
 A long time ago, I was.
-I’d watch as other busy people nodded along knowingly as we discussed how busy we were.
-It’s as if they were saying, “Yes brother, I understand, I too am busy.
-We are busy people, leading busy lives and we derive our worth from our busyness.”
+I watched as other busy people nodded along knowingly as we discussed how busy we were.
+It’s as if they said, “Yes brother, I understand, I too am busy.
+We are busy people, leading busy lives.
+And we derive our worth from our busyness.”

 But Busyness and Business are Two Different Things

 - Busyness is making phone calls.
 Business is closing sales.